randomtruffles/Dominion_League/_posts/2026-04-04-season-75-newsletter.md

 **Elimination of K tier**

-Due to changes in the skill distribution of players in league, this season represents the second straight season that K tier has fallen below 6 divisions.
+Due to changes in the skill distribution of players in league, this season represents the second consecutive season that K tier has fallen below 6 divisions.
 By rule, we will be collapsing K tier into J tier this season, which requires changes in our promotions and demotions for the upcoming season:
 - From I divisions, only the 6th-placed player will demote
 - From J divisions, no players will demote
 - From K divisions, the 1st-placed player will promote to I tier, and remaining players will move to J tier